25.3 C

 Herbert Henry “Herb” McKenley: A Jamaican Track and Field Hero

-Herbert Henry “Herb” McKenley OM was a Jamaican sprint runner and the only athlete to reach an Olympic track final in all three of the classic sprint events; 100, 200, and 400 metres.
-He competed at the 1948 and 1952 Olympics in six events in total and won one gold and three silver medals.
-McKenley was the world’s fastest 400-meter runner more than half a century ago and later the driving force in Jamaica’s climb to track and field glory.
+Herbert Henry “Herb” McKenley OM was a Jamaican sprinter and the only athlete to reach an Olympic track final in all three of the classic sprint events: 100, 200, and 400 meters.
+He competed at the 1948 London and 1952 Helsinki Olympic Games in six events in total and won one gold and three silver medals.
+McKenley was the world’s fastest 400-meter runner more than half a century ago and later a driving force in Jamaica’s climb to track and field glory.

-Henry Herbert McKenley was appointed Supervisor of Athletics in Jamaica effective August 1, 1954, and coached the Jamaican National Team from 1954 to 1973.
-He also coached the West Indies Federation team in Rome in 1960.
-McKenley was both Manager and Coach of the Rest of the World team versus the Soviet Union in 1971.
+Herbert Henry McKenley was appointed Supervisor of Athletics in Jamaica effective August 1, 1954, and he coached the Jamaican national team from 1954 to 1973.
+He also coached the West Indies Federation team at the 1960 Rome Olympics and served as manager and coach of the Rest of the World team in its 1971 meet against the Soviet Union.

-McKenley died at the University Hospital of the West Indies, according to Howard Aris, president of the Jamaica Amateur Athletics Association, who was speaking for the family.
-The cause of death was complications of pneumonia.
+Herb McKenley died on November 26, 2007, at the University Hospital of the West Indies in Kingston.
+According to JAAA president Howard Aris, speaking on behalf of the family, the cause of death was complications of pneumonia.

 https://en.wikipedia.org/wiki/Herb_McKenley